citizensense/AirKit_Logbook/toolkit.md

 ## 3. Building a Dustbox 2.0

 The Dustbox 2.0 is a particulate matter monitor designed by Citizen Sense to undertake air quality sensing.
-We have designed the Dustbox 2.0 based on our experience of citizen sensing in the US and the UK, including with our Dustbox 1.0(https://citizensense.net/kits/dustbox-hardware/).
+We have designed the Dustbox 2.0 based on our experience of citizen sensing in the US and the UK, including with our [Dustbox 1.0](https://citizensense.net/kits/dustbox-hardware/).

 The shape of the Dustbox 2.0 resembles particulate matter, including pollen and diesel particles, when magnified under an electron microscope.
 The housing is 3D-printed.
-The Dustbox 2.0 uses a Plantower PMS5003(http://www.plantower.com/en/content/?108.html) sensor to sense particles.
+The Dustbox 2.0 uses a [Plantower PMS5003](http://www.plantower.com/en/content/?108.html) sensor to sense particles.
 These sensors have laser counters that measure airborne particulate matter.
 There is a small fan that draws air into the sensor and passes it through a laser that can detect the concentration and size of particles in the air.

 Every 60 seconds, the Dustbox 2.0 monitor measures 3 different environmental variables: (1) particulate matter, (2) temperature and (3) humidity.
 Such fine-grained data can help to observe and understand even small variations in the surrounding air.
 The Dustbox 2.0 connects to a Wi-Fi network using a microcontroller and sends data to the Airsift(airsift.citizensense.net/) platform for analysis.